-Leafy Little Venice gets even leafier when you take two turns off Warwick Avenue and enter Clifton Nurseries, horticulturists to the quality for well over 100 years.
+Leafy Little Venice gets even leafier when you take two turns off Warwick Avenue and enter Clifton Nurseries, horticulturists for well over 100 years.
 These fragrant few acres are a plantsman’s dream, all frondy pathways, mossy pots, lavender, vines, palms, a resident cat, and a treasury of well-kept foliage, trees, herbs, shrubs, flowers, bulbs and garden necessities/luxuries.

 It’s not as rustic as our visit to Petersham Nurseries earlier this year, but just as delightful.
 And, this time, we’re here as gardeners – albeit ones without gardens.
 Sarah Glenny, outdoor plants supervisor at Clifton, is going to show us how to plant an autumn/winter flowering pot, layered with bulbs to take us right through to spring.